BeRo1985/pasvulkan/src/flexiblevideo/fvd_specification.md

 The alpha keeps its **own** spatial decision (`alpha_qp == 0` ⇒ reversible 5/3, else float 9/7
 in wavelet mode, or rANS+DCT in DCT mode; `table_length > 0` distinguishes the two on decode) **and its own temporal domain** in the GOP modes (a lossless alpha matte stays bit-exact even on a lossy open-loop color GOP), independent of the color quality.
-Alpha is never AQ-modulated (plain `alpha_qp` steps).
+By default the alpha uses plain `alpha_qp` steps (no AQ); when `color_flags` bit 8 (ALPHA_AQ) is set it is spatially-adaptive-quantized by its own matte-keyed per-tile map carried in the QP-map section (§6.8, lossy only).
 The transform is otherwise luma-like.

 ### Alpha motion vectors (`FrameEntry.alpha_mv_mode`)